What is the "Radium Egg," a specialty of Iizaka Onsen? Don't underestimate it as just a hot spring egg [Fukushima Prefecture]

 Why do Fukushima residents have such a strong love for radium eggs?

-For the people of Fukushima, radium eggs are just that, radium eggs.
-They are distinct from onsen eggs.
-One of the reasons why Fukushima residents love radium eggs is that they are "so familiar to them .
+For the people of Fukushima, radium eggs are simply radium eggs.
+They are distinct from hot spring eggs.
+One reason why the people of Fukushima love radium eggs is thatthey are such a familiar part of everyday life.""

 Generally speaking, when we think of hot spring resort specialties, like hot spring manju, we tend to think of them as "tourist-oriented" and "unusual."
 However, the people of Fukushima have always had a "close" relationship with radium eggs